Posts

 “T. S. Eliot’s Tradition and Talent: Redefining Modern Literary Criticism”

 This blog is written as part of the Bridge Course activity guided by Prof. Dr. Dilip Barad Sir, Department of English, M.K.
 Bhavnagar University.
 The task focuses on T. S. Eliot’s critical essay “Tradition and the Individual Talent”, exploring its central ideas through the prescribed study materials and video lectures.
-1.How does T. S. Eliot’s introductory argument in “Tradition and the Individual Talent” establish the need for redefining literary criticism in the modern age?
+Click here 1.How does T. S. Eliot’s introductory argument in “Tradition and the Individual Talent” establish the need for redefining literary criticism in the modern age?
 Introduction T. S. Eliot’s seminal essay “Tradition and the Individual Talent” (1919) marks a turning point in the history of literary criticism.
 Written in the early twentieth century, a period characterized by cultural fragmentation, scientific advancement, and the collapse of traditional belief systems, the essay reflects Eliot’s attempt to formulate a new critical framework suited to the modern age.
-In the introductory section, Eliot challenges the prevailing Romantic and Victorian assumptions about poetr...
+In the introductory section, Eliot challenges the prevailing Romantic and Victorian assumptions ...

 “Interpreting Authority and Freedom: A Practical Criticism of Javed Akhtar’s Naya Hukamnama through I.A.
 Richards’ Theory of Figurative Language”